 How to get there?
 Bus lines connect Sozopol with Burgas, Sofia (the Bulgarian capital) and Plovdiv.

-Free time: Leisure activities during the free time as swimming, sunbathing, walking, etc. can be facilitated by organizers.
+Free time: Leisure activities during free time as swimming, sunbathing, walking, etc., can be facilitated by organizers.

-Extra trips and excursions: BHFS participants could take advantage of their stay in the Balkans and take trips to some worth seeing historical sites and towns nearby.
+Extra trips and excursions: BHFS participants could take advantage of their stay in the Balkans and take trips to some historical towns and sites worth seeing.
 BHFS encourages participants in the current project to visit after the field school:

 Insurance: The reimbursement payment does not cover medical costs.
-It is mandatory to arrange your own insurance before your trip to Bulgaria.
-The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, specifically covering COVID-19 as well as costs related to evacuation and repatriation.
+Students must arrange their own insurance before their trip to Bulgaria.
+The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.

 Weather: A southern European (subtropical) climate dominates in the region, making summers hot (30-40° C/ 86-104° F) but breezy.
-Rainy and chilly days in this season are rare but not excluded.
+Rainy and chilly days in this season are rare but not unheard of.

 What to bring?